What is a Christian?

 The Confusion of Christianity

-There is a great confusion about what a Christian is.
+There is a great confusion about what the term Christian describes today.
 Many people profess to be Christian, but seemingly live like others who are not.

 Those opposed to Christianity point to a hypocrisy in the choices Christians make and what ideals they claim to have.